-OpenShift Container Platform may kill a process in a container if the total memory usage of all the processes in the container exceeds the memory limit, or in serious cases of node memory exhaustion.
+OpenShift Container Platform can kill a process in a container if the total memory usage of all the processes in the container exceeds the memory limit, or in serious cases of node memory exhaustion.

-When a process is OOM killed, this may or may not result in the container exiting immediately.
+When a process is Out of Memory (OOM) killed, this might result in the container exiting immediately.
 If the container PID 1 process receives the SIGKILL, the container will exit immediately.
 Otherwise, the container behavior is dependent on the behavior of the other processes.